chuvpne/dada2-pipeline/README.md

 #### R

 The DADA2 pipeline comes as a R package.
-Make sure that R is installed before starting.
+Make sure that R (3.5.1 or higher) is installed before starting.

 #### R packrat package